 Total | 91.85 MCU |

-For the estimated color of the finished beer, find 33 or 34 on the SRM color chart we’ve created below.
+For the final color of the finished beer, find 33 or 34 on the SRM color chart we’ve created below.

 Color | Color Name | SRM Range | Styles |